GaabrielCoosta/Changelle-HandTalk-/README.md

  ## **Project**

-Challenge Hand Talk,
+*Challenge Hand Talk,

-*These are questions prepared by the data science team at **Hand Talk**, aimed at solving computational problems.*
+these are questions prepared by the data science team at **Hand Talk**, aimed at solving computational problems.*

 ## Running the project